Phone Habits of a Cheating Husband: 14 Patterns to Watch

 - Established affair (months 3+): Separate communication channels are built.
 Financial traces appear.
 The husband becomes practiced at concealment, and the habits become normalized.

-Common Mistakes When You Notice These Habits
+Common Mistakes When You Notice These Phone Habits

 Mistake 1: Confronting without specifics